sailthru/stolos/README.md

 The scheduler recognizes tasks (ie `TaskA` or `TaskB`) and subtasks (`TaskA_1`, `TaskA_2`, ...).
 A task represents a group of subtasks.
 A `job_id` identifies subtasks, and it is made up of "identifiers" that we mash together via a `job_id` template.
-To give some context for how `job_id` templates characterize tasks, see below:
+A `job_id` identifies all possible variations of some task that the scheduler is aware of.
+To give some context for how `job_id` templates characterize tasks, see
+below:

                Task_A    "{date}_{client_id}_{dataset}"